Bangkok To Chiang Mai train, plane, bus and taxi complete guide

 The quickest way will always be the plane, but if you’re on a backpacking timescale, you will have days to burn off so you would choose the train or coach.
 But, if you’re on a short holiday to Thailand you will need the fastest way possible to get there.
 Then you have more time to spend on the Thailand beaches and the amazing tours.

-How long does it take to get from Bangkok to Chiang Mai by plane?
+How long does it take to get there by plane?

-The actual Bangkok to Chiang Mai airport flight will take around 60 – 70 minutes.
+The actual flight will take around 60 – 70 minutes.
 But expect an extra 1 hour each way roughly for baggage check-in and pick up.
 So, this is the quickest way and you will be able to book a cheap ticket as flights in Thailand are notoriously inexpensive.

 How much is a flight to Chiang Mai from Bangkok?